Jason5D/Personal_Pantry/personal-pantry/README.md

 1 litre of orange juice,
 2 litres of apple juice.

 This example is in no particular order, but gives an example of what currently you may have in your kitchen.
-Each item wil be able to be organised into catergories (fruit, fridge items etc.) This brings to part 2...
+Each item will be able to be organised into catergories (fruit, fridge items etc.) This brings to part 2...

 Part 2: Cooking